 3. Find a Community

 Resources in hand, it’s time to find a supportive community to help track progress!
-Studies show that by sharing goals, you’re much more likely to actually accomplish them; hence this essential third step in becoming a better coder.
+It is said by some that by sharing goals, you’re much more likely to actually accomplish them.
+Hence this essential third step in becoming a better coder.

-Kids can share what they want to accomplish!
+Kids can share knowledge, and, what they want to accomplish!
 Better yet, they can share their goal and open the communication channels for checking in as they make progress.

 4. Practice Makes a Programmer